xaur/decred-proposals/market-makers/analysis-bee.md

 > If all top coins in cryptospace hiring them doesnt mean its the right way to go.
 Communities of those coins never being asked what ppl think about hiring them. (@rickshaw on [2019-08-15](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/41))

 ## Concerns

+### Concern: Unethical practices

+> I totally understand there is natural apprehension to market makers, especially in crypto given some of their previous practices, but I want to assure you we only engaged top tier firms with strong track records and a lot of skin in the game. (@max\_bronstein on [2019-08-02](https://matrix.to/#/!MgQoetFiyjrHAywokv:decred.org/$15647802945405aYWkA:decred.org))

 ### Concern: Paid MM may attract attention from regulators